Adam Forde

 Adam Forde (born 11 January 1982) is an Australian professional basketball coach who is the head coach of the Cairns Taipans of the National Basketball League (NBL).
-He is also head coach of the Australia men's national 3x3 team.
+He is also head coach of the Australia Men's 3x3 Gangurrus.
 Between 2013 and 2019, Forde was an assistant coach with the Perth Wildcats of the NBL and won four NBL championships.
 After a season as an assistant coach with the Sydney Kings in 2019–20, he served as their head coach during the 2020–21 season.
 He was appointed head coach of the Cairns Taipans in 2021, and in 2023 he was named the NBL Coach of the Year.

 Forde has also coached in the State Basketball League (SBL), most notably guiding the East Perth Eagles men's team to their maiden championship in 2014.
 He also spent a season as a West Coast Waves assistant in the WNBL and briefly coached the Hawke's Bay Hawks of the New Zealand NBL in 2021.